By taking a course online, won’t I miss the personal interaction that a classroom setting provides?

 How many courses can I take each quarter?

 We recommend that a participant take no more than two classes per quarter.
-Students wanting to complete the program within one year must take two classes per quarter and the Practicum during the last quarter.
+Students wishing to complete the program within one year must take two classes per quarter and the Practicum during the last quarter.

 How do I order textbooks?